mohith0407/EduNoww/README.md

 ## 🧠 Future Enhancements

-- Live class support via Zoom/WebRTC
-- Certificate auto-generation
+- Student-instructor interaction
-- Leaderboards and gamification
-- Messaging system for students and instructors
+- chatBot system
+- More personalised UI

 ---

 ## 📝 Conclusion

 **EduNoww App** provides an effective solution for digital learning, combining robust backend support with a user-friendly frontend.
-Designed to grow with the institution, it aims to be a scalable and impactful LMS platform.
+It aims to be a scalable and impactful LMS platform.